kz882/gym/README.md

 ### low priority:

+- [ ] Randomize the direction (following the track direction or backwards) in get positions functions
 - [ ] Differentiate y from t junctions
 - [ ] Differentiate x from merge juntions
 - [ ] Add road lines